Heat Pump vs. Electric Furnace

 The functioning of an electric furnace is quite simple to understand.

-The electricity flows through various heating components inside the furnace, which heats the elements.
+The electricity flows through various heating components inside the furnace, which heat the elements.

-As the air moves through the furnace, it heats up by coming in contact with these elements.
+As the air moves through the furnace, it heats up as it comes into contact with these elements.

-It runs an electric current through the metal, and the metal heats up.
+It runs an electric current through the metal, causing it to heat up.

 Electric furnaces are dependable and can generate a lot of heat for your home during cold seasons.